PaddlePaddle/PaddleRS/tutorials/train/README_en.md

 python setup.py install
 ```

-If the download dependence is slow or times out when using `python setup.py install`, you can create `setup.cfg` in the same directory as `setup.py` and input the following content, then the download can be accelerated through Tsinghua source:
+If the downloading of dependencies is slow or times out when using `python setup.py install`, you can create `setup.cfg` in the same directory as `setup.py` and with the following content, then the download can be accelerated through Tsinghua source:

 ```
 [easy_install]